 Create bond beyond work

 The manager of any company needs to incorporate motivation-building practices into their company culture.
-These practices include listening and respecting the opinions of the employee, providing rewards on performance, and being available to them when they need help.
+These practices include listening and respecting the opinions of the employee, providing rewards for performance, and being available to them when they need help.

 These retention strategies are very beneficial when an employer wants to keep an employee for longer with an organization and exclude their company from the turnover problem.